tkurzydym/blog/src/blog/2020/december/13-setting-up-gatsby.md

 a Custom Converter Factory.
 But the Usage for that Custom Converter is not very well documented and I also had difficulties to getting it to work.

 Therefore I can not recommend going that way right now and would recommend to choose another way.
 Way simpler (but also client-side) for me was to use
 PrismJS.
-It still works fast, and for my blogging needs the solution is probably very much likely sufficent, since my blog posts will always have just a few small code-snippets.
+It still works fast, and for my blogging needs the solution is probably very much likely sufficient, since my blog posts will always have just a few small code-snippets.

 ## Conclusion

 It was a straight forward experience to use GatsbyJS.
 If you don't have experience with ReactJS and GraphQL, you have a small learning curve at the beginning and need some time to get used to the concepts.
 But both are very well documented.
-The Documentation of Gatsby with all Tutroials is exceptionally good as well.
+The Documentation of Gatsby with all Tutorials is exceptionally good as well.
 This can not be stated for all of the plugins.
 Though, some of my hassles are infused by Asciidoctor itself, which i can't account gatsby or the plugins for.

 If you want to have a more detailed insight of the described functions, you can find the repository of this blog on my GitHub Page.